-A number of states now prohibit the use of monetary figures in pleadings, particularly with regard to claims for punitive damages.
+Many states now prohibit the use of monetary figures in pleadings, particularly with regard to claims for punitive damages.
 This type of provision has been relatively noncontroversial and has been readily accepted where proposed.

-If an enacting State does not have adequate measures, such as the possibility of a Rule 11 type sanction, for failure to comply with this section, the State may want to consider adopting some type of penalty for those that intentionally violate the prohibition against pleading an amount for punitive damages.
+If an enacting state does not have adequate measures, such as the possibility of a Rule 11 type sanction, for failure to comply with this section, the state may want to consider adopting some type of penalty for those that intentionally violate the prohibition against pleading an amount for punitive damages.

-If an enacting state has another statute that permits pleading of a punitive amount, such as a treble damage provision, it may cross-reference to the statute to create an exception to the general rule that one is not permitted to plead a monetary amount for punitive damages.
-That is the purpose of the bracketed language and blank space contained at the end of the sentence in this section.
-If there is not any cross-reference to be inserted, the brackets and space therein should be deleted.
+If an enacting state has other statutes that permit pleading of a punitive amount, such as a treble damage provision, it may cross-reference to those statutes as an exception to the general rule that one is not permitted to plead a monetary amount for punitive damages.
+That is the purpose of the bracketed language and blank space contained in subsection (a).
+If there are no cross-references to be inserted, the brackets and material therein should be deleted.